Single Kansans drinking more in quarantine according to study

 “Alcohol is a disease of loneliness and isolation, and with people still working from home and/or quarantining by themselves, the circumstances are ripe for overconsumption,” says American Addiction Centers’ Chief Medical Officer Dr. Lawrence Weinstein.
 “With alcohol easily accessible and drinking unmonitored, it is very easy to drink too much.
 If you notice that you’re reaching for alcohol or drinking more frequently than before, it may be time to address your habits.
 It’s also important to keep in touch with your friends and family as they can be experiencing these issues as well.
 Communication is beneficial to all parties; check on your loved ones during these times because they can be struggling as well".

-For the full study visit Recovery.org.
+For the full study visit Recover.org.